BrockBloomquist/CustomerSupportApp/README.md

 In order to run the back end server, you need to open a terminal in the directory of the backend server and run `npm run dev` for development mode.
 This includes nodemon which updates the server when any changes have been made to the code base.

+Some additional notes: You NEED a `.env` file in order to use this on your home machine for dev mode.
+You can set it up using the enivironment variable names in your own `.env` file which should function as necessary but for security reasons there is no database configuration on this public repository.

 #### Dependencies

 - `Nodemon`